 "We had people coming to events that had major gift ability but they would just drift away.
 There was rarely an opportunity to build a relationship and ask for major gifts," she says.
 "The potential to develop and grow a donor base through the Benevon Model was very exciting to me."

-Since then, Miller has seen improvement in both the sense of teamwork among employees, board members, and volunteers of the institute, and in their collective ability to form relationships with donors.
+Since implementing the Benevon Model, Miller has seen improvement in both the sense of teamwork among employees, board members, and volunteers of the institute, and in their collective ability to form relationships with donors.

 "The Benevon training doesn't just invite, they actually require, board members' involvement," she says.
 "We all hear the same message at the same time.
 We are all on the same page working as a team, and that can move us forward better than anything else."